Descent098/PYTH-101/README.md

 |   └── readme.md
 ```

-Each folder has a number in ascending order, the challenges & excersizes are intended to be completed in this order.
+Each folder has a number in ascending order, the challenges & exercises are intended to be completed in this order.

 Within each folder there are 3 files

+### readme.md

+Information about the topic, the primary resource for reference to complete the exercises and challenge(s).

+### exercises.py

+A set of smaller exercises that are intended to gear you up for ```challenge.py```.
+The exercises are intended to be completed after reading ```readme.md```

 ### challenge.py

 A challenge on the topic of the folder, intended to be completed last.

-### exercises.py

-A set of smaller excersises that are intended to gear you up for ```challenge.py```.
-The excercises are intended to be completed after reading ```readme.md```

-### readme.md

-Information about the topic, the primary resource for reference to complete the exercises and challenge(s).